 Oh, and before I forget, I should mention that if you purchase the book via the links on this page, you get a coupon code which entitles you to one free crochet pattern of your choice from my ravelry library.
 I want you to have something to practice on (though you don’t have to choose a garment pattern if you don’t want to!)

 One last note on the content.
-The initial structure of the eBook was based on my blog post how to crochet clothes that fit, though it evolved significantly as I wrote it and at 50 pages, the eBook covers a lot more information!
+The initial structure of the eBook was based on my blog post how to crochet clothes that fit, though it evolved significantly as I wrote it and at over 50 pages, the eBook covers a lot more information!

 I appreciate that not everyone has funds to purchase add free resources, so if you start with this post and read a lot of the related posts, it will give to a good grounding too.